SasView/documents/Sasview Roadmap.md

 * Work on incorporating polyhedral form factors continued
 * Work on graphical represtation of models continued
 * Work on defining and incorporating generic resolution functions was started
-* Work to update tutorials to support 5.x
+* Work to update tutorials to support 5.x continued
 * Work on the SasView paper continued
-* As usual, a large number of bug fixes and other minor improvements
+* As usual, a large number of bug fixes and other minor improvements were included

 SasView 5.0.5 was released on June 3, 2022.
 * <https://github.com/SasView/sasview/releases/tag/v5.0.5>

 **Late 2022 - Mid 2023 - Release 5.1**

 The primary goal, and therefore focus of work, for release 5.1 is to achieve full feature parity with the 4.x versions.
-While 5.x has many new features and advances there remain a number of outstanding issues taged with the "For Feature Parity" label in github.
-Subject to the availability of sufficient resources, release 5.1 will also add new fitting functionality such as allowing for the reading in of an array representing either P(Q) or S(Q) for P\*S, fitting oriented models to 1D cuts, etc.; begin work on adding PRISM[^9] (polymer reference interaction site model), McSAS and FFSAS (providing users better approaches for obtaining particle size distributions) fitting modules; add new scattering calculators to the generic scattering calculator and add improved functionality to the P(R) perspective.
+While 5.x has many new features and advances there remain a number of outstanding issues tagged with the "For Feature Parity" label in Github.
+Subject to the availability of sufficient resources, release 5.1 will also add new fitting functionality such as allowing for the reading in of an array representing either P(Q) or S(Q) for P\*S and fitting oriented models to 1D slices, etc.; begin work on adding PRISM[^9] (polymer reference interaction site model), McSAS and FFSAS (providing users with better approaches for obtaining particle size distributions) fitting modules; add new scattering calculators to the generic scattering calculator and add improved functionality to the P(R) perspective.
 Work will continue on an advanced data fitting with SasView tutorial.
 On the documentation and community development fronts, work will continue to expand and diversify the contributor community, several new tutorials, both written and video, will be started, and the SasView paper will be submitted.

 Task Summary (Subject to the availability of sufficient resources):